Pixate/pixate-freestyle-ios/README.md

 ### Styling Apps with CSS

-Pixate Freestyle allows you to add ids, classes, and inline styles to your native components, and style them with CSS.
+Pixate Freestyle allows you to add IDs, Class'es, and inline styles to your native components, and style them with CSS.
 Learn more about this [here](style-reference/index.html#app_structure).

 For now, let’s make a simple app that styles a single button.
 Follow along with the video below, and add the following CSS code to a new file, `default.css`, in your Xcode project.